dongido001/Imager/README.md

   Imager helps you to download every images on a particular Url.

 ## Notes / System Requirement
-   - You must have php installed.
+   - You must have PHP 5.4+ installed.
-   - You have curl installed.
+   - You must have curl installed.
-   - php file_get_content must be working.
+   - php file_get_content must be enabled.

 ## Features